 LG is planning a rebrand its flagship G series this year (more on that below), but it looks like the company’s plans might stretch farther and wider than a reshaping of naming conventions.
 Its mobile division is coming off the back of 10 quarter-on-quarter losses, so now could be a good time for a change.

-LG Electronics Vice Chairman and CEO Cho Seong-jin sat down at CES yesterday to discuss, among other things, LG’s future mobile strategy (via The Korea Herald); specifically, when it would reveal its next flagship.
+LG Electronics Vice Chairman and CEO Cho Sung-jin sat down at CES yesterday to discuss, among other things, LG’s future mobile strategy (via The Korea Herald); specifically, when it would reveal its next flagship.

 “We will unveil new smartphones when it is needed.
 But we will not launch it just because other rivals do,” said Cho.